-These paleo apple coconut flour muffins are spiced with cinnamon, nutmeg, and vanilla.
-They’re heavy on the apples (as any good apple muffin should be, in my opinion).
-They taste like apple pie in muffin form and are perfect for breakfast or snack (but sweet and satisfying enough to be eaten for dessert too).
+These coconut flour apple muffins are warmly spiced with cinnamon, nutmeg, and vanilla.
+They’re heavy on the apples (as any good apple muffin should be).
+They taste like apple pie in muffin form and are perfect for a nutritious breakfast or snack (but sweet and satisfying enough to be enjoyed for dessert too).
+These muffins are gluten free, dairy free, refined sugar free, and paleo diet friendly.

-I used pink crisp apples in these muffins because that’s what I happened to have lying around, but you can use whichever apple variety you have on hand.
-I will definitely be making these again with honey crisp apples as soon as they’re in season.
+I used pink crisp apples in these muffins because that’s what I happened to have on hand, but you can use any type of apple you like.
+I will definitely be making these again with Honeycrisp apples when they’re in season.

-This recipe calls for olive oil, but you can substitute your preferred oil.
-Liquid coconut oil, avocado oil, or any other relatively neutral oil will work in these muffins.
+This recipe calls for extra virgin olive oil, but you can substitute your preferred oil.
+Melted coconut oil, avocado oil, or any other relatively neutral oil will work in these muffins.

-These muffins are so easy to make.
-Start by Adding the wet ingredients and spices to a large mixing bowl, then give them a good whisking.
+Start by adding the wet ingredients and spices to a large mixing bowl, then give them a good whisking.
 Next you’ll add the dry ingredients and mix to combine.
 All that’s left is to stir in the apples, divide the batter into a muffin tray, and bake.
-Be sure to let them cool a little before removing from the pan.
+Be sure to let these muffins cool to room temperature before removing from the pan.

 Storage and freezing

-Store these apple coconut flour muffins in an airtight container in the fridge for up to three days or freeze them for up to six months.
+These coconut flour apple muffins can be stored in an airtight container in the fridge for up to five days or in the freezer for up to six months.
+Then thaw at room temperature or in the microwave before serving.

-- These sauteed cinnamon apples taste like apple pie with the added bonuses of being more nutritious and easier to make.
+- These stovetop cinnamon apples taste like apple pie with the added bonuses of being more nutritious and easier to make.

 - Or try this apple coconut flour crumble recipe.
 It’s perfect served with a scoop of dairy-free vanilla ice cream.